Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno

-The Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno – or simply known as Monastic Brothers of Bethlehem and Monastic Sisters of Bethlehem – is a Roman Catholic institute of consecrated life that practices the Carthusian spirituality and was founded through the inspiration of a small group of French pilgrims on November 1, 1950, at St. Peter's Square, in the Vatican City, following the promulgation of the dogma of the Assumption of the Blessed Virgin Mary into Heaven.
-The Monastic Sisters were founded in France, soon after, and the Monastic Brothers in 1976.
+The Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno – or simply known as Monastic Brothers of Bethlehem and Monastic Sisters of Bethlehem – is a Roman Catholic institute of consecrated life.

+It was originally founded in 1951 by Odile Dupont (Sister Marie in religion) as a Dominican sisterhood, "Les petites sœurs de Notre-Dame de la Nativité" (The little sisters of Our Lady of the Nativity), "Bethlehem" in short.
+The sisterhood split from the Dominican Order in 1971 and took a semi-eremitic model of life inspired by the Carthusian monks, without however depending on their Order.
+In the 1970s, it fell under the influence of Father Marie-Dominique Philippe.

+A canonical visitation initiated in 2015 revealed psychological manipulations with deleterious consequences on the mental health of its members.

 Charism

-The charism of the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno communities consists in listening to the Gospel with the Blessed Virgin Mary in the heart of the Catholic Church, in love, in solitude, through liturgical life, study, work and poverty.
-In order to fulfil this vocation more perfectly, the Monasteries of Bethlehem receive Saint Bruno's fatherhood and his wisdom of life.
+The charism of the communities of the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno consists in listening to the Gospel with the Blessed Virgin Mary in the heart of the Catholic Church, in love, in solitude, through liturgical life, study, work and poverty.
+In order to fulfill this vocation more perfectly, the Monasteries of Bethlehem receive Saint Bruno's fatherhood and his wisdom of life.

 Controversies

-Since 2015, the monastic family of Bethlehem is the object of a canonical visit led by Fr.
-Jean Quris, former Deputy Secretary General of the Bishops' Conference of France and by Sister Geneviève Barrière, Benedictine and former abbess of Jouarre, from 2007 to 2014.
-This visit follows the "dysfunctions" of certain communities and a lack of distinction between the internal and external fora.

-A New Prioress General

-Sister Emmanuel was named general prioress of the monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno by the Congregation of Religious, succeeding Sister Isabelle.

-The Congregation of Religious accepted the resignation of Sister Isabelle, former general prioress, “thanking her for the years of service when she succeeded the founder, Sister Marie, and for her courageous and timely decision to hand over her responsibility in this new stage for her monastic Family.”